Photo Tour

 The tour is open to all levels of photographic skills, from beginner to experienced.
 However, there will be no formal workshops or critiques.
 We will share knowledge and skills along the way, in the spirit of real adventurers.

-Upon arrival at José Martí International airport, in Cuba.
-You will be met by our local tour guide and driven to our local casa.
+Upon arrival at José Martí International Airport in Cuba.
+You will be picked up and driven to our local casa.

-Today we’ll start the day with a photo walk and introduction to Havana way of life.
+Today we’ll start the day with a photo walk and introduction to Havana’s way of life.
+During this photo walk, we’ll visit different barrios and landmarks.

-After the lunch break we’ll have a Classic Convertible Car demonstration and drive past old mansions, the we’ll head to El Morro for sunset.
+After the lunch break, we’ll have a Classic Convertible Car demonstration, drive past old mansions, and head to El Morro for sunset.

-Today we’ll hit the road early and head Cienguegos.
+Today we’ll hit the road early and head to Cienfuegos.
 We’ll see a lot of the Cuban countryside and with a stop at the Bay of Pigs.
 As we get closer to the Bay, you’ll see defensive positions and equipment at consecutive areas along the highway.

-We continue on to Cienfuegos arriving in time for lunch.
-In the afternoon we’ll photograph the Palacio del Valle and the Yatch Club.
+We continue to Cienfuegos, arriving in time for lunch.
+We’ll photograph the Palacio del Valle and sunset from the Yacht Club.

 This morning, we’ll get to know Cienfuegos and its people, including the Terry Theater, Marti Park, Arc de Triunfo, and Catedral de Nuestra Señora de la Purísima Concepción.